innolitics/rdm/rdm/init_files/documents/software_plan.md

     Complete these verification steps, filling in the release record that was started during the [Release - Planning activity](#release---planning):

     - Search the codebase and documentation for the sequence "TODO" comments.
 Address any that must be fixed prior to this release.
 None of them need to be fixed for this release.
 Address any comments
-    - Review change requests in GitLab.
+    - Review change requests in GitHub.
 Check that all planned change requests have been implemented and integrated [[62304:5.6.2.a, 62304:5.6.2.b and 62304:9.7.c]].
 If there are unimplemented change requests, either move them to the next release or implement them prior to continuing the release activity.
     - Review outstanding problem reports.
 Confirm that none of the known anomalies result in unacceptable risk [[62304:5.8.3, and 62304:5.8.4]].
 Confirm that any problem reports that were fixed are closed [[62304:9.7.a]].
     - The outputs of each activity are in a consistent state [[62304:5.1.6.c, 62304:5.1.6.d, and 62304:5.8.6]].
     - The unit tests adequately verify the software units [[62304:5.5.2]].
 If not, create a change request to write unit tests to fill the gaps.